RRISTM/stm32h7rs_ospi/readme.md

 4. Set number of sector to `8192`
 5. Set Sector size to `4096`

-All this taken from memory DS
+All these parameters are taken from the memory datasheet.

-You can change the `loader name` to recognize it if needed Also `programmming/erase time` can be more tuned based on memory DS
+You can rename the `loader name` for easier recognition if necessary.
+Additionally, the `programmming/erase time` can be further optimized according to the specifications in the memory datasheet."

 ![extmem_loader config](./img/24_03_11_417.gif)